-- ensure the application of the provisions of this Treaty and of the provisions enacted by the institutions of the Community in pursuance thereof; - formulate recommendations or opinions in matters defined by this Treaty where the latter expressly so provides or where the Commission considers it necessary; - under the conditions laid down in this Treaty dispose of a power of decision of its own and participate in the preparation of acts of the Council and of the Assembly; and - exercise the competence conferred on it by the Council for the implementation of the rules laid down by the latter.
+- ensure the application of the provisions of this Treaty and of the provisions enacted by the institutions of the Community in pursuance thereof; - formulate recommendations or opinions in matters defined by this Treaty where the latter expressly so provides or where the Commission considers it necessary; - under the conditions laid down in this Treaty dispose of a power of decision of its own and participate in the preparation of acts of the Council and of the European Parliament; and - exercise the competence conferred on it by the Council for the implementation of the rules laid down by the latter.

-The Commission shall annually, not later than one month before the opening of the Assembly session, publish a general report on the activities of the Community.
+The Commission shall publish annually, not later than one month before the opening of the session of the European Parliament, a general report on the activities of the Community.